DS200-SP2024-Hunter/Week06-DueFeb23/README.md

 **On this and all labs for the rest of the semester: When you have a choice between the [datascience package](https://www.data8.org/datascience/) and the [pandas library](https://pandas.pydata.org/docs/), you are free to use either method to complete your work.**

+Much of this lab consists of file management.
+A [supplementary jupyter notebook]() helps with this.

 **Text from SP 2022 Lab #6:**

 EDA stands for "exploratory data analysis," a commonly-used abbreviation in statistics and data science.